 - acquisition, possession or use of property acquired through the commission of a criminal offence.

 These activities conducted outside the territory of the Republic of Serbia are also considered money laundering.

 Terrorism financing provides funds for terrorist activity.
 It may involve funds raised from legitimate sources, such as business profit and donations from personal sources or humanitarian organisations, as well as from criminal sources, such as drug trade, the smuggling of weapons and other goods, fraud, kidnapping and extortion.

 Within the meaning of the Law, terrorism financing means the providing or collecting of assets, or an attempt to do so, with the intention of using it, or in the knowledge that it may be used, in full or in part:

 - in order to carry out a terrorist act;

 - by terrorist organizations.

-Terrorism financing means aiding and abetting in the provision or collection of property, regardless of whether a terrorist act was committed or whether property was used for the commission of the terrorist act.
+Terrorism financing also means aiding and abetting in the provision and collection of assets, regardless of whether a terrorist act was committed or whether property was used for the commission of the terrorist act.